 Many strands of public and international legal theory have long addressed this problem, but few of them have explicitly brought these three types of institutions under a single, comprehensive conceptual umbrella.
 Moreover, the available theories differ in ideological, normative, and methodological terms, thus generating within international theoretical discourses an inner fragmentation that ultimately jeopardizes their common goals.
 Finally, few authors have employed the theoretical toolkit provided by legal institutionalist thinking.
 That line of thought dates back to the works of French, Italian, and Scottish authors, but has largely been forgotten in international institutional law.

-Relatedly, the project aims to de-fragment international legal discourses by individuating and strategically exploiting commonalities among different strands such as global administrative law, “international public authority”, global constitutionalism, and societal constitutionalism.
+Relatedly, the project aimed to de-fragment international legal discourses by individuating and strategically exploiting commonalities among different strands such as global administrative law, “international public authority”, global constitutionalism, and societal constitutionalism.
 Thereby, transnational institutionalism aspires to shape the contours of a theoretical meta-discourse, which would ultimately facilitate cross-fertilization and mutual strengthening of among different conceptual frameworks.